cwentland0/perform/doc/userguide/inputfiles.rst

 --------------
 The chemistry file is a text file containing input parameters for defining properties of the chemical species modeled in a given simulation, along with parameters which define the reactions between these species.
 The name and location of this file are arbitrary, and is referenced from the ``chem_file`` input parameter in ``solver_params.inp``.

 The set of parameters which is required for any gas or reaction model are given in :ref:`universalchem-label`.
 Those required for a calorically-perfect gas model (``gas_model = "cpg"``) are given in :ref:`cpginputs-label`.
-Those required for a finite-rate global reaction model (``reaction_model = "fr_global"``) are given in :ref:`fr_global-label`.
+Those required for a finite-rate irreversible reaction model (``reaction_model = "fr_irrev"``) are given in :ref:`fr_irrev-label`.
 To be abundantly clear, **these parameters should all be given in the same chemistry file**, but they are split into different sections here for clarity.

 .. _universalchem-label: